salomaoalves/salomaoalves.github.io/_posts/2023-06-01-wikipedia-link.md

 **ETL/extractWords.py** and **ETL/autoWords.py** are responsible to get the wiki source page (call *connection.py funcs*) and extract the words from the html.
 To do the last one, I use **BeautifulSoup** lib to extract blocks of words / paragraphs (use funcs like *find_all()* and *find()*) and **re** libs *Reguler Expression* to query into the paragraphs, to apply the rules and extract the correct word.
 Actually, *autoWords.main()* will only collect differents words, where each one of them will be passed to *extractWords.main()*, where the graph starting from this words is build.

 ### Neo4J / Cypher
-You can find all functions realted to it in **ETL/neo4jFunc.py**.
+You can find all functions related to it in **ETL/neo4jFunc.py**.
 There, has functions that will, using Cypher language, get nodes, paths and loops, insert pair of nodes to build the graph, and delete nodes.
 To work, you gonna have two functions for each action, the main one, which will create the session, and a auxiliar one, where the cypher language is used to work with the data.

 ## Structure